codeofnature/blog/content/page/about.md

 ---
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why You'd Want to Work With Me
 comments: false
 ---

-My name is Inigo Montoya.
+My name is Marcin.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+- I am passionate about nature, spatial data analysis and technology.

+- I automate processes to enhance work efficiency

+- I continuously develop my skills in technology and environmental science

-### my history
+### My Journey

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Over the years, I have gained experience in environmental impact assessments and spatial data analysis.
+Currently, I am expanding my expertise in machine learning, GIS, and cloud computing.
+Want to learn more?
+Follow my blog, where I combine environment and technology in practical projects!